milberonja/springbootJpaThymeleafApp/README.md

 # springBootCRUDThymeleafJarApp
-Spring boot web jar application with Thymeleaf view and CRUD Repository "# This is spring boot JPA application with Thymeleaf for viewing"
+Spring boot web jar application with Thymeleaf view and CRUD Repository.
+For database is used MySQL.
+This app is created by MVC patern.
+There are four Entity: Author, Post, Tag and Comment and between them there are diferent relations (OneToOne, ManyToOne and ManyToMany).
+All Entity have Get and Set methods and toString method.
+For all of this entites there are one Controller and Servis class and one plus Controller Class for Home - index page and for Admin.
+This did from reason bigger simplicity and code readability.
+This is also single page application (SPA) - Although the application has several different views, there are only two html pages in which Thymeleaf code is embedded.